vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-name 'Krsna' 108 times, for one year divided into three periods of four months each; in 4 months from Phā, he should recite the name Krsna and cast three streams of water on the feet (of the image ) of Krsna; in 2nd period from Ās. to Āśv. the name to be repeated is Kesaya, so that at the time of death he remembers god Keśava; in the third period he should recite the name Viṣnu'; secures divine pleasures and Visnuloka; HV I. 1081-1083 (from Vi.
+name 'Krsna' 108 times, for one year divided into three periods of four months each; in 4 months from Phā, he should recite the name Krsna and cast three streams of water on the feet (of the image ) of Krsna; in 2nd period from Ās. to Āśv. the name to be repeated is Kesaya, so that at the time of death he remembers god Keśava; in the third period he should recite the name Viṣṇu'; secures divine pleasures and Viṣṇuloka; HV I. 1081-1083 (from Vi.
 Dh.

 III.
 215. 4-22).
 Sugati pauṣamāsīkulpa (paurṇamāsī ? )on Phā. śu.
 15th tithi;

-tithivrata; Viṣnu deity; performer to subsist by nakta way giving up oil and salt; for one year divided into three periods of four months; worship of Keśava accompanied by Laksmī; on that day he is not to speak with heretics, atheists, those guilty of grave sins and cāndālas; Hari and Laksmi are to be looked upon as the moon and night.
+tithivrata; Viṣṇu deity; performer to subsist by nakta way giving up oil and salt; for one year divided into three periods of four months; worship of Keśava accompanied by Laksmī; on that day he is not to speak with heretics, atheists, those guilty of grave sins and cāṇḍālas; Hari and Laksmi are to be looked upon as the moon and night.
 Vide Vi.
 Dh.
 III.

 216. 1–17.
 Sugativrata (1) by the worship of lord of gods one secures the